 Only with fermentation comes civilisation.

-I am a freelance beer writer and broadcaster based in Brighton, a vibrant seaside city on the South Coast of England.
-I am a member of the British Guild of Beer Writers and, in November 2017, was awarded the Maltsmiths Award for ‘Best Beer Communicator – Online’ by the Guild.
+Emma Inch is a freelance beer writer, judge and broadcaster based in Brighton, a vibrant seaside city on the South Coast of England.
+She is a member of the British Guild of Beer Writers and, in November 2017, was awarded the Maltsmiths Award for ‘Best Beer Communicator – Online’ by the Guild.

 Emma is an active (and occasionally prize-winning!) home brewer, and has achieved a General Certificate in Brewing from the Institute of Brewing and Distilling.
-Since then, I have gained work experience, and been involved with collaboration brews with a number of local breweries.
-My interest in beer therefore lies not only in its tasting, but also in its creation.
-As a university academic from a social science background I am also interested in how beer has shaped, and continues to shape, our development within societies and communities across the world.
+She has also gained work experience, and been involved with collaboration brews with a number of breweries.
+Her interest in beer therefore lies in both its creation and tasting.

 Please feel free to get in touch with me using the contact form below.